eddiethedean/mock-spark/PYSPARK_FUNCTION_MATRIX.md

 - **PySpark 3.3.4**: 271 functions, 88 DataFrame methods
 - **PySpark 3.4.3**: 289 functions, 92 DataFrame methods
 - **PySpark 3.5.2**: 451 functions, 94 DataFrame methods
-- **Mock-Spark**: 485 functions, 85 DataFrame methods
+- **Sparkless**: 485 functions, 85 DataFrame methods

-**All mock-spark features are available to everyone** - there is no version gating or compatibility restrictions.
+**All sparkless features are available to everyone** - there is no version gating or compatibility restrictions.
 This provides comprehensive PySpark compatibility across all supported versions!